U.N. official due in Syria to push for chemical experts' access

 So far Assad's government has not said whether it will allow chief U.N. chemical investigator Ake Sellstrom's team to visit the site in the suburbs east of Damascus.
 Syrian U.N.
 Ambassador Bashar Ja'afari has not responded to a Reuters query about possible access for Sellstrom's team.

-The U.N. experts have been in Syria since Sunday to investigate three previous alleged chemical attacks in the country's 2-year-old civil war dating from months ago.
+The U.N. experts have been in Syria since Sunday to investigate three previous alleged chemical attacks in the country dating from months ago.

 (Reporting by Louis Charbonneau and Michelle Nichols; Editing by Vicki Allen and Eric Beech)